yihtserns/camelscript/README.md

 ```

 #### Closure
 If the object being referred is a `groovy.lang.Closure`, it will be invoked and the result will be used.
-It'll be kinda like a factory.
+It'll be like a factory.
 ```groovy
 // Adapted from http://camel.apache.org/jms.html#JMS-UsingJNDItofindtheConnectionFactory
 @Grab('com.github.yihtserns:camelscript:0.0.1')